guidmt/GMIEC-shiny/README.md

 Exploration of the data at the level of groups of or single patient

-The manual is available in the following: https://github.com/guidmt/GMIEC-shiny/blob/master/GMIEC_www/manual.html.
+The manual is available in [here](https://github.com/guidmt/GMIEC-shiny/blob/master/GMIEC_www/manual.html)